 Also, there’s another major consideration with using poisonous chemical weedkillers such as Roundup which contains the toxic chemical glyphosate.
 We need to weigh up the benefit versus the risk.
 Is saving a few seconds by spraying a glyphosate-based herbicide or some other nasty concoction of chemicals worth the risk to your health and wellbeing?

 For decades we’ve been told by both the chemical companies manufacturing the weedkiller glyphosate and government regulators that is is ‘safe’ but as it turns out, it’s not! in 2015 the World Health Organization (WHO) International Agency for Research on Cancer (IARC) conducted their own independent research and determined that glyphosate (the active ingredient in the Roundup herbicide) is a probable human carcinogen (Class 2A).
 In the US, California courts passed a ruling in 2015 to require ‘Prop 65’ cancer warning labels on glyphosate based weedkillers.

 What’s come to light in the court case so far is that the chemical companies appear to have shelved their own research findings that showed links to cancer, manipulated the US EPA, prevented other independent government research from taking place, and funded huge propaganda campaigns where ‘shills’ were hired to influence debates on online media to sway public opinion.
 Yeah, these chemicals are safe, sure…

-These are what you’ll now see on glyphosate weedkillers in California, it’s about time others followed their lead to protect public health!
+These are what you’ll now see on glyphosate weedkillers labels in California.
+It’s about time others followed their lead to protect public health!

-Is this risk worth any convenience?
-I would think not!
+Is this long-term health risk worth any short-term time-saving convenience?

-You’re water should be boiling by now, happy environmentally-safe weeding and you can make a nice tea afterwards too while you’re at it.
+Your water should be boiling by now!
+Happy environmentally-safe weeding and you can make a nice tea afterwards too while you’re at it.